Last Updated on

 - DTI business permit – is available from your local DTI branch.
-Requirements include barangay clearance, residence certificate, etc. For faster transaction, don’t forget to prepare at least 5 to 10 business names.
+Requirements include barangay clearance, residence certificate, etc. For faster transactions, don’t forget to prepare at least 5 to 10 business names.

-- BIR – registration is done by filling up the Form 0506 and paying the required fees.
+- BIR – registration is done by filling up Form 0506 and paying the required fees.

 Now that your water refilling station is complete, it’s time for the supplier to install the equipment.